Cambridge C1 Advanced (CAE) (Cambridge C1 Advanced Certificate) — Free Online Mock Test

 - What is the eligibility for Cambridge C1 Advanced (CAE)?

-- Eligibility for Cambridge C1 Advanced (CAE) — age, qualification and number of attempts — is set by the official conducting body and can change each cycle, so always confirm the current official notification before applying.
-Wrexa Edge focuses on realistic Cambridge C1 Advanced (CAE) practice: 10 free full-length mocks in the exact exam pattern, ready whenever you are.
+- No prerequisite — open to any English learner.
+C1 Advanced certifies advanced English (CEFR C1) and is widely accepted for university admission.
+Wrexa Edge focuses on realistic Cambridge C1 Advanced (CAE) practice: 3 free full-length mocks in the exact exam pattern, ready whenever you are.

 - When is the Cambridge C1 Advanced (CAE) exam and how should I prepare?